 For example, if developers working on an application also start working on the API at the same time, it creates issues since they wouldn’t know the actual request and structure of the API and might face issues with other developers as well.

-A better approach is to build the API first and build your web or mobile applications on top of that API.
+A better approach is to build the API first and build your mobile or web applications on top of that API.
 This will force you to design an API and use it in your app so that it’s a more real-world and developer-friendly API.

 Why Do We Need to Develop the API First?